14 Free Crochet Hat Patterns: Crochet Beanie Hats, Crochet Cap Patterns, and More

 If you read patterns in a visual way, here is a stitch diagram to represent the diagram above.
 Here, every stitch is represented individually to help you work your way across each row.

-This How to Crochet the V-Stitch video tutorial will take you step-by-step through the super simple process: How to Crochet the V Stitch
+This How to Crochet the V-Stitch video tutorial will take you step-by-step through the super simple process: Crochet V Stitch Video Tutorial

 Before you start your first filet crochet project, here are a few things to keep in mind.